Posted by Zia Shah

 Muhammad Tahir-ul-Qadri (Urdu: محمد طاہر القادری) (born 19 February 1951) is a Pakistani politician, former law professor and Sufi Islamic scholar.
 He was a former professor of international constitutional law at theUniversity of the Punjab.
 Qadri is also the founding chairman of Minhaj-ul-Quran International.

-Here is what Prof. Tahir ul Qadari has to say about theory of evolution:
+Here is what Prof. Tahir ul Qadari has to say about theory of evolution, in Urdu:

 Adnan Oktar (born 1956), also known as Harun Yahya, is a Turkish author referred to as “the biggest propagator of ijaz literature“ as well as an Islamic creationist.
 In 2007, he sent thousands of unsolicited copies of his book, Atlas of Creation, which advocates Islamic creationism, to American scientists, members of Congress, and science museums.
 Oktar runs two organizations of which he is also the Honorary President: Bilim Araştırma Vakfı (literally, “Science Research Foundation”, BAV, established 1990), which promotes creationism and Milli Değerleri Koruma Vakfı (literally, “National Values Preservation Foundation”, established 1995) which works domestically on a variety of “moral issues.”